expipiplus1/vector-sized/readme.md

 difference is that fixed-vector uses Peano naturals to represent the size tag on the vectors and this package uses typelits.

+The initial code for this package was written by @bgamari in a [PR for vulkan](https://github.com/expipiplus1/vulkan/pull/1)